oracle-livelabs/adb/shared/adb-ai-web-app/expose-rest/expose-rest.md

 6. Additionally, the fields **/ai/thingsToDo/{customerID}** and **/ai/promotion/{customerID}** produces a similar effect.
 Give them a try before proceeding to the next task.

 ## Task 4: Create module for API.
+AutoREST is fast and easy.
+Your APIs are immediately available to use.
+But, you may want more control over how your APIs are organized and structured.
+You can design your APIs using Autonomous Database's RESTful design tool.
+Start by creating an API module (see [Getting Started with RESTful Services](https://docs.oracle.com/en/database/oracle/oracle-rest-data-services/23.4/orddg/developing-REST-applications.html#GUID-25DBE336-30F6-4265-A422-A27413A1C187)).

-Since there is already a module named **api** that was created by the Terraform script, let's create a new module that the **MovieStreamAI** app will use.
+A module named **api** was created by the Terraform script.
+Let's create a new module that the **MovieStreamAI** app will use.

 1. Using the breadcrumb menu, select **Modules**.